5 Tips If You Are Nervous About College

-Big life changes can mean a lot of excitement and also a lot of nervousness.
+Big life changes can mean both excitement and nervousness.
 It’s normal to feel both happy and anxious about starting college.
-It’s a new experience and there can be a lot of pressure involved.
-It may be the first time that many students leave home and are surrounded by new people.
+New experiences can introduce a lot of pressure.
+And it may be the first time that many students leave home and are surrounded by new people.

 Not only is feeling nervous about college normal, it’s also manageable.
 For high school students still getting ready for college, here are five tips that may help ease the nerves.

-To lessen anxiety, preparation is key.
-For students that are planning to live on campus, packing can feel like a monumental task.
+To lessen anxiety, preparation for college is key.
+For students who are planning to live on campus, packing can feel like a monumental task.
 It’s already stressful to imagine living away from home, and on top of that students don’t want to forget anything important.

 One of the best ways to help ensure a smooth transition is to make a list early and start packing ahead of time.
 When dealing with a large task, it helps to break it down into smaller pieces that are easier to tackle.